 Same skirt as above, but with 6" panels instead of 8"

 Comes out quite short and very twirly, only 20-22" long (uneven hemline) including the waistline casing.
 That would work best for little girls.
 Each gore is cut in one piece and requires a 25" x 23" piece of fabric.

 Little wrinkly there, one of these days I'll learn to contain my enthusiasm long enough to iron things first.
 The pink skirt was made with a somewhat wobbly hand-drawn pattern piece.
 The red one was exactly the same, but perfectly circular lines made in AI.
 The red one's inside-out so you can see the seams!

 Here's the dress made with it.
-One's inside out to show the seams, otherwise they'd be quite invisible!
+One's inside out to show the seams, otherwise they'd be too hard to see!

 I was absolutely in the Library of Congress for the first picture.
 It was not my regular sewing room with the bookshelf and the junk behind me like the other two.

 Fabric requirement for this dress would be 4 and 2/3 yards-- in theory according to Illustrator!

-See how I figure it out?
-I fit the pieces into a 44" wide box and see how long the box comes out!
+See how I figure it out in IL?
+I fit the pieces into a 44" wide box and see how long the box needs to be!
 It says it's 163 inches.
 For a two-color arrangement it would be 89" for the color that the sleeves are made of, and 73" of the second color.

 I wanted a REALLY ruffly skirt for myself.
 I tried using five panels of Skirt 4 with the 6" wide gores.
 It came out BEAUTIFUL-- but only 24" long!
-Physics works against us here.
-Tighter curls means shorter length.
+Tighter curls means shorter length as the fabric is absorbed into ruffles.

-To the top of each gore section I added one panel from skirt 3, which is a gentler curve.
-Then sewed it all together again.
+To the top of each section I added one panel from skirt 3, which is a gentler curve.
+Then sewed it all together again, and it came out perfect.
 I'm glad I did because I really like these colors!